Dr Elizabeth Irvine

 I started by working on various aspects of methodology in consciousness science, coming to an eliminativist conclusion about the concept of consciousness in scientific research.
 This was the topic of my PhD thesis, and was published as a book in 2012.
 I’m still doing some work in this area, mainly on methodological problems related to introspection.

 I’m also interested in modelling and simulation methods in cognitive science and biology, particularly at the roles of robustness and computational templates in modelling strategies and explanatory practices.
+I co-won the 2016 Karl Popper prize for my paper ‘Model-based theorising in cognitive neuroscience’.

 I am a fellow of the Higher Education Academy (FHEA).